UNDP-Data/geohub-data-pipeline/README.md

 ## Running the pipeline as a command line tool
 While the pipeline was designed to be executed within and leverage cloud environment, sometimes it may be desirable to run it as a command line tool.
-In general the best option ot run GDAL dependent pythin software is through docker.
+In general the best option ot run GDAL dependent python software is through docker.
 This is to avoid potential issues that could arise from GDAL dependencies and version mismatch.

-An viable alternative would be to create a setup.py/pyproject.toml but that assumes the sued has a  decent understanding of GDAL internals.
+An viable alternative would be to create a setup.py/pyproject.toml but that assumes the user has a  decent understanding of GDAL internals.

 For the sake of simplicity we choose to rely on docker.